Widow of popular Philippine politician could boost ruling party in polls

 While Roxas' popularity ratings has jumped, according to the latest surveys, he is still in third place, trailing a novice senator, Grace Poe, and the incumbent vice president, Jejomar Binay.

+"I have decided to put my political fortune in the hands of the Filipino people," Marcos said in a statement.

+The elder Marcos was toppled in a democracy uprising in 1986 and died in exile in 1989.
+His wife, Imelda, famous for her shoe collection, is an 86-year-old congresswoman.

-Analysts say Robredo brings a feeling of warmth and accessibility to Roxas' image as a straightforward, technocrat.
+Analysts say Robredo will bring a feeling of warmth and accessibility to Roxas' image as a straightforward, technocrat.

 Robredo has earned a reputation as a lawyer who helps poor farmers and fishermen and for being a steadfast opponent of corruption.
 Her late husband, Jesse Robredo, was interior minister when he was killed in a plane crash in 2012.